vipulnaik/diet-exercise-health/notes/2024-04-30-urgent-care-visit-and-tests.md

 15 minutes later.

 I then drank the concoction, put on my mask, and had my blood drawn for the three blood tests.
+The time for the blood draw is shown as 4:58 PM.

 When the timer was hit, I did the breathing out thing again.
 This time I was able to blow enough air in and the test went through.